Christian Colleges Are Tangled In Their Own LGBT Policies

 Legal entanglement

 In addition to changing social and cultural attitudes, conservative religious schools face a changing legal environment regarding LGBT issues.
-Title VII of the Civil Rights Act of 1964 prohibits discrimination on the basis of "race, color, religion, sex, or national origin."
+Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of "race, color, religion, sex, or national origin."

-Though the language does not refer to sexual orientation or gender identity, some courts have interpreted Title VII as protecting LGBT individuals, and the recent trend has been in a pro-LGBT direction.
+Though the language does not refer to sexual orientation or gender identity, some courts have interpreted Title VII as protecting LGBT individuals and the recent trend has been in a pro-LGBT direction.

 Law